12 Trusted Home Remedies That Will Only Make You Worse

 This syrup, made from the roots of a South American plant, is often kept in the home by parents to act as a counter treatment for accidental poisoning, as it induces vomiting.
 However, this form of treatment is incredibly dangerous.
 Many poisons do further damage when they make their way out of the body, damaging the esophagus and potentially causing breathing problems.
 Danelle Fisher, MD, FAAP, Chair of Pediatrics at Providence Saint John’s Health Center in Santa Monica, California, advises parents not to use Syrup of Ipecac at all.
 Dr. Fisher warns that the only appropriate reaction to a child swallowing something poisonous is to call Poison Control immediately and seek medical treatment.

 Activated charcoal, often derived from coconut shells, is thought to trap and remove dangerous toxins from the body.
 It is often recommended for treating bloating and constipation.
 However, it is a controversial treatment.
 Dr. Kogan has heard of patients swallowing activated charcoal for detoxification purposes, which she strongly discourages.
 “It is plain dangerous because it can cause life-threatening intestinal obstructions and severe dehydration.”
 Eating well and drinking plenty of water can have similar, but safer, detoxification effects on the body.
-Don’t miss these other bad health habits that doctors want you to stop.
+Don’t miss these 11 bad health habits that doctors want you to stop.

 Mothers everywhere are known for spitting on a tissue and using it to clean their children’s faces and sometimes even to clean a wound.
 Blowing on or introducing saliva to a cut is very dangerous.
 Dr. Kogan warns, “Our breath and saliva have tons of bacteria which can contaminate the wound and lead to an infection.”
 Instead, use fresh water and consult a doctor if needed.
 Watch out for these 15 “healthy” habits that really aren’t good for you.